MrTwisT007/tinytrack/README.md

 # How can I build it
 The body and lid can be printed without supports.
 The wheel may require some supports, but ideally should be re-designed.

 The assembly requires a lot of post-processing on the components themselves to make sure they fit.
 I do not recall which camera module I used, which adds some difficulty to reproduce the design.
+A JST header and micro switch should be fitted into the lid, exact SKUs I, unfortunately, do not recall.

 4 lego wheels, 4 smooth pins and 2 rubber tracks are required to complete the design.
 They are easy to source on ebay, but TPU printed alternatives would work as well.

+4 M3 machine screws hold the lid closed, ideally low profile screw tops.

 # Photos
 <img width="1148" height="938" alt="image" src="https://github.com/user-attachments/assets/8e3751d3-447d-4c3c-95b9-5a566865f982" />